 Types of Fault:

-Mainly electrical power system has 4 types of faults which are as under.
+The mainly electrical power system has 4 types of faults which are as under.

 There are mainly two types of faults in the three-phase power system, one is a short circuit fault, and the other is an open circuit fault.
 Apart from this, there are two other types of faults.
 Symmetrical faults, Unsymmetrical faults.
 Electrical faults can disrupt the power supply between two interstates.

-In normal conditions, the flow of electricity in the power system is easy due to which all the equipment are working properly.
+In normal conditions, the flow of electricity in the power system is easy due to which all the equipment is working properly.
 But if a system fault occurs, it causes a large amount of current to be transmitted from the system which can damage the device running through it.